Updated July 6, 2023

 - ENV_DIR: It is a positional argument that creates the directory n the environment we are working.

 These arguments can be skipped as well.
 In a nutshell, as the name specifies, these are not compulsory ones.

 - -h or –help: This optional argument displays the help message during the virtual env creation and exits.

-- –system-site-packages: This optional argument provides the access of site-packages directory to the virtual env being created.
+- –system-site-packages: This optional argument provides access to the site-packages directory to the virtual env being created.

-- –symlinks: This optional argument prefers using symlinks instead of using the copies.
+- –symlinks: This optional argument prefers using symlinks instead of using copies.

-- –copies: This optional argument prefers using copies instead of using the symlinks.
+- –copies: This optional argument prefers using copies instead of using symlinks.

 Eventually, this program will not provide any output but will run several processes at the backend.